Expo app integration with React Native Stallion

 node_modules/expo-router/entry.js

-Use the following command to publish your bundle with Stallion:
+Use the following command to publish your bundle with React Native Stallion:

 npx stallion publish-bundle \